 The Gardiner Museum is open seven days a week.
 Explore our permanent collection, discover special exhibitions, get hands-on with clay in our studios, dine, shop, and more.

 Enter an immersive world created by Montreal-based artist Karine Giboulo, brought to life by over 500 miniature polymer clay figures that tell stories about our most urgent social issues, from the pandemic to the climate crisis.
 It will delight visitors of all ages!

 Registration for our popular March Break camps opens to Gardiner Friends on January 23 and to the general public on January 25.
 From March 13 - 17, kids and teens can explore the Museum and get creative with clay in our pottery studios!

 Experience the Gardiner's world-renowned collection, in person and online.
 From Chinese porcelain to contemporary Canadian ceramics, discover the people and histories behind the objects.

 Everyone can love clay!
 Become a Gardiner Friend and enjoy the benefits, including unlimited admission, advanced clay class registration, invitations to exhibition previews and special events, discounts on lectures and classes, and more.

 Meet Peter Rabbit, Jumbo The Elephant, Clara The Rhinoceros, and a menagerie of colorful animals in this family-friendly exhibition!

-Elephants, leopards, dogs, squirrels and dragons… From exotic creatures, household pets, urban wildlife to mythical beasts, animals have been an active part of human experience, an inexhaustible trigger of the imagination.
-Animal Stories presents the many tales of our encounters with the animal world, shedding light on how our social, symbolic, affectionate, scientific and utilitarian relationships with animals have been visualized through ceramics from the 17th century to our day.
+Elephants, leopards, dogs, squirrels and dragons.
+From exotic creatures, household pets, and urban wildlife to mythical beasts, animals have been an active part of the human experience, an inexhaustible trigger of the imagination.
+Animal Stories presents the many tales of our encounters with the animal world, shedding light on how our social, symbolic, affectionate, scientific, and utilitarian relationships with animals have been visualized through ceramics from the 17th century to the present.

 Speaker: Sergei Isupov, Artist